 Lack of intent: Showing that any billing errors were unintentional mistakes rather than intentional fraud.

-Challenging the evidence: Examining the prosecution’s evidence for inconsistencies or violations of your rights during the investigation.
+Challenging the evidence: Examining the prosecution’s evidence for contradictions or violations of your rights during the investigation.

 Statute of limitations: The alleged fraudulent activity occurred outside the statute of limitations.